Ariena H.C. van Bruggen

 Hobbies: Gardening, sailing, hiking, listening to classical music and reading

-Dr. Ariena van Bruggen carries out fundamental and applied research on the health of ecosystems invaded by plant and human pathogens.
+Dr. Ariena van Bruggen has carried out fundamental and applied research on the health of ecosystems invaded by plant and human pathogens.
 A healthy ecosystem is characterized by a dynamically balanced and diverse community of organisms, stability and resilience after disturbances, minimal losses of nutrients and energy, and sporadic outbreaks of pests and diseases.
 Her work is premised on the idea that an ecosystem’s health status is largely determined by limited amounts of easily available carbon sources and mineral nutrients.
 This concept was developed based upon research on pathogens that reside in animal guts and their survival and spread from manure to soil, plants and other animals.
 Both plant and animal pathogens are suppressed in environments that have complex and active microbial communities so that easily available nutrients are consumed rapidly and are less available for pathogen survival and growth.

 Recent outbreaks of enteric pathogens have prompted van Bruggen to study the pathways through which these pathogens move in farming ecosystems.
 Research has shown that populations of these pathogens can survive in soils and surface water, which has important implications for best management practices on farms.
 Specifically, pathogens survived longer in conventionally-managed soils than in organically-managed soils and also in eutrophied water compared to pristine water sources.
 Accordingly, the probability of a lettuce crop becoming contaminated was higher in conventional farming systems with eutrophied soils, as compared to organic farming systems – though the overall risk remained low – when manure was used as a fertilizer in both systems.
-In addition, Salmonella survived better in tomato plants grown in organic than in conventional soils, and could move through the phloem into tomato fruits.
+In addition, Salmonella survived better in tomato plants grown in conventional than in organic soils, and could move through the phloem into tomato fruits.
 Once a pathogen arrives inside a fruit, it can multiply and cannot be washed off.
 However, again, the probability of this happening is very low.

 Emerging Pathogens Institute